pi-lar/neuropil/doc/source/ngizerodiscovery.rst

-- just to be sure: to exchange the public keys for the end-to-end encryption we still have to transpsort the full token structure across the overlay network.
+- just to be sure: to exchange the public keys for the end-to-end encryption we still have to transport the full token structure across the overlay network.
 The difference is: we do this now with a strong indicator where our partners are, and do not blindly send some data to its nearest hash value